Tech-at-DU/d3-tutorial/21-sankey/readme.md

 Extent defines the upper left and lower right corners of the chart.
 In this example we set the upper left corner to x of 10 and y of 10.
 This places the upper left corner 10 pixels in from the upper left of the svg.
 The lower right corner was placed at x 490 and y 490.
 These values fit the chart 10 pixels in from the edges of the svg element, which has a width and height of 500.

-Next, pass the graph data into the genertor function and get the nodes and links it returns.
+Next, pass the graph data into the generator function and get the nodes and links it returns.

 ```js
 const { nodes, links } = sankeyGen(graph)